ThoaShook/Fraud_Detection/README.md

 ![](images/validTrend.png)

 * Notes:
-    * The first valid transaction occured at 0.02 hour with the amount of 34.7 euro.
+    * The first valid transaction occured at 0.02 hour with the amount of 34.7 euros.
-    * The last valid transaction happend at the end of the 48 hours in investigation with the amount of 10,199 euro.
+    * The last valid transaction happend at the end of the 48 hours in investigation with the amount of 10,199 euros.

-V. Models
+VI.
+Models

 1. Revisit 'Class' Feature